 When you drive down the road, you expect that the steering wheel will be perfectly aligned and straightened.
 However, there are certain circumstances that lead to the steering wheel getting off-center.
 What causes your steering wheel to not be straight while driving?

 What is a wheel alignment, and why does your car need one?
-We look at this vital service and determine the other symptoms you might be noticing.
+I look at this vital service and determine the other symptoms you might be noticing.

 Why Is My Steering Wheel Not Straight?

 If the steering wheel is not straight, it means your car needs a wheel alignment.
 The alignment might have been thrown off by hitting a curb or an accident, but it is an easy fix to correct.
 With aligned wheels, the steering wheel will once again be able to center in your hands.

 A bad wheel alignment can also be caused by broken parts, so be sure to read all the information before you decide to get a wheel alignment to fix your steering wheel.

 What is Wheel Alignment?